Download: ECOEC 2018 report [PDF, 1047 KB]

 committed to social change.
 This idea of convergence is inspired by the Zapatista

-encuentro – a place for encounters, talking and questioning.
+practice of encuentro – a place for encounters, talking and questioning.
 When people

 converge, they come to understand themselves and each other, and construct a shared